fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 target_group_arn_suffix = "targetgroup/fleetdm/0f3bec83c8b02f58"
 ```

+We'll need some of these values in the next step.

+## Prepare the database

-We can use the output here to create an AWS ECS Task that will migrate the database and prepare it for use.
+Now all we need to do is prepare the database for use.
+We'll run an AWS ECS Task that will migrate the database and prepare it for use.

 ```
-aws ecs run-task --cluster fleet-backend --task-definition fleet-migrate:<latest_version> --launch-type FARGATE --network-configuration "awsvpcConfiguration={subnets=[<private_subnet_id>],securityGroups=[<desired_security_group>]}"
+aws ecs run-task --cluster fleet-backend --task-definition fleet-migrate:<latest_migration_version> --launch-type FARGATE --network-configuration "awsvpcConfiguration={subnets=[<private_subnet_id>],securityGroups=[<desired_security_group>]}"
 ```

-Where `<private_subnet_id>` is one of the private subnets, and `<desired_security_group>` is the security group from the output for example:
+Where `<migration_version>` is `fleet-migration-task-revision`, `<private_subnet_id>` is one of the private subnets, and `<desired_security_group>` is the security group from the previous output.

+For the example output from `terraform apply` in the previous step, the command would look like this:

 ```
 aws ecs run-task --cluster fleet-backend --task-definition fleet-migrate:4 --launch-type FARGATE --network-configuration "awsvpcConfiguration={subnets=[subnet-03a54736c942cd1e4],securityGroups=[sg-00c9fa9632d7e03ca]}"
 ```

-Running this command should kick off the migration task, and Fleet should be ready to go.
+Running this command will kick off the migration task, and Fleet will be ready to go.

 ![AWS Console ECS Clusters](../website/assets/images/articles/deploying-fleet-on-aws-with-terraform-2-640x313@2x.png)

-Navigating to `https://fleet.queryops.com` we should be greeted with the Setup page.
+At this point, you can go to your Fleet domain and start [using Fleet](https://fleetdm.com/docs/using-fleet)!

 ## Conclusion